Framing the Possibility Space for Technosignature Searches: The Drunkard's Search

 Less than a decade after Kaplan's book, the drunkard's search was formally included in the published discussions from the first international SETI conference, convened in Soviet Armenia in 1971.
 The story was initially raised in the published volume by Francis Crick: \begin{quote} If we want to approach the problem [of steps in evolution] in this direction rather than from the point of view of the man just looking where the light is---then you have to go at those steps which took a longish time. \citep[][p.119]{sagan1973communication} \end{quote} Later in the discussion, Leslie Orgel replied to this remark: \begin{quote} The first point was Minsky's very much to-the-point question that if we adopt Francis Crick's very critical view, what should we do?
 To which Francis replied, ``You can only look where the light is; it is no good looking anywhere else.''
 To which Carl Sagan in return replied that really you do have alternative strategies. \citep[][p.129]{sagan1973communication} \end{quote} The strategic tension between searching in the places that are easiest to look compared to the ideal locations continues to resonate in SETI community discussions today, as well as in broader conversations in the astrobiology community about where to look for biosignatures.

 One way to balance between these options in SETI is to conduct searches that can also lead to ancillary results.
 This pragmatism remains prevalent today as echoes of the very first SETI effort by Frank Drake: \begin{quote} Our experience with Project Ozma showed that the constant acquisition of nothing but negative results can be discouraging.
 A scientist must have some flow of positive results, or his interest flags.
 Thus, any project aimed at the detection of intelligent extraterrestrial life should simultaneously conduct more conventional research.
 Perhaps time should be divided about equally between conventional research and the intelligent signal search.
 From our experience, this is the arrangement most likely to produce the quickest success. \citep{1965cae..book..323D} \end{quote} One cannot argue with such a pragmatic approach.
 Indeed, Kaplan even noted that the drunkard's strategy of searching under the light may be a reasonable place to begin: \begin{quote} The drunkard's search is relevant here; the pattern of search, we feel, should be closely related to the probability of the thing sought being in the place where the seeker is looking.
 But the joke may be on us.
 It may be sensible to look first in an unlikely place just \textit{because} ``it's light there''.
-We might reasonably entertain one hypothesis rather than another because it is easier to refute if false, or because it will eliminate a greater number of possibilities, or because it will show us more clearly what steps to take next. \citep[][p.17]{kaplan1964conduct} \end{quote} Given the variety of approaches that a search for keys in the dark (or technosignatures in space) can encompass, this paper attempts to utilize the metaphor of the drunkard's search to explore the ``alternative strategies'' (as Sagan remarked) or possibility space for generalizing the available options.
+We might reasonably entertain one hypothesis rather than another because it is easier to refute if false, or because it will eliminate a greater number of possibilities, or because it will show us more clearly what steps to take next. \citep[][p.17]{kaplan1964conduct} \end{quote}

+In the search for extraterrestrial life, the reporting of negative results can provide important information about the limits of habitability \citep{ratliff2023vacant}.
+Given the variety of approaches that a search for keys in the dark (or technosignatures in space) can encompass, this paper attempts to utilize the metaphor of the drunkard's search to explore the ``alternative strategies'' (as Sagan remarked) or possibility space for generalizing the available options.